tati-micheletti/EFI_webinar/HandsOn.md

 #### 4.5.
 Event functions\
 \
 <span style="background-color: #FFFF00">**IMPORTANT: **</span> Avoid using the same names
 for functions and events.
-It might get confusing to debug and might in some instances fail.\
+It might get confusing to debug.\
 \
 We will now create all functions for the module, except for function (4), which we will use a pre-existing function from the package `terra`.
 We will opt, due to the module's simplicity,